vinayak-gcc/vinayak-gcc/README.md

 I'm a Full Stack Developer always learning and occasionally thinking if farming would be a better option or not.

 I love turning Figma designs into smooth UIs, building real features, and exploring new tech.
-During my internship at a fast-paced startup agency, I shipped full-stack features and spent more time fixing the code than making it.

 Currently, I'm working at a Product Based AI Startup remotely as a Full Stack Developer .